CourtHive/tods-competition-factory/documentation/docs/concepts/extensions.md

 ## Overview

-**Extensions** capture configuration parameters, calculated results, and custom data that are not part of the core TODS specification.
+**Extensions** capture configuration parameters, calculated results, and custom data that are not part of the core [CODES](/docs/data-standards#codes) specification.
 They further extend the tournament "time capsule" - ensuring what happened during a tournament can be accurately reconstructed.

 ### Key Concepts

 **Non-Temporal Data**: Unlike [Time Items](./timeItems), extensions don't track changes over time
 **Name-Value Pairs**: Each extension has `{ name, value }` structure
 **Uniqueness**: Only one extension with a given name per `.extensions` array
-**Hierarchical Scope**: Extensions can exist on any TODS document element
+**Hierarchical Scope**: Extensions can exist on any CODES document element
 **Factory Constants**: Pre-defined extension names recognized by the factory
 **Custom Extensions**: User-defined extensions for application-specific data